 Speak plainly, avoid slogans

-This is based on a concept called Answered Engine Optimisation (AOE) is a strategy to shape how AI chatbots respond.
-Whilst it does not replace traditional SEO it is key to appearing in AI search.
+This is based on a concept called Answered Engine Optimisation (AOE).
+Whilst it does not replace traditional SEO, it is key to appearing in AI search.
 It’s all about answering clusters of related questions, not just targeting keywords.
 You can read more about AOE in one of our blog posts.

 This format is search‑engine friendly and AI‑friendly too.
-Structured FAQ content can be transformed into schema markup, helping both AI and humans.
+Structured FAQ content can also be transformed into schema markup, both AI and traditional SEO crawlers

 Keep your info up-to-date

-LLMs often blend your site with other sources like reviews, blogs, or old cached versions of your pages.
-If your contact info, prices, or services have changed, update them everywhere. for example if you update your Google Business Profile then ensure you update your site at the same time.
-AI tools often check both.
-Synchronisation increases your odds of being cited accurately by AI systems.
+It feels obvious and is no different to traditional SEO.
+LLMs often check your site with other sources like reviews, blogs, or old cached versions of your pages.
+If your info has changed then make sure to update it everywhere.
+For example, if you update your Google Business Profile then ensure you update your website at the same time.
+An LLM search engine will often check both.
+Synchronisation increases your odds of being cited accurately by AI.

 Structure your pages so AI can follow them